Pomog/system-monitor/README.md

-## Vagrantfile is used to run virtual Lunux mashine
+## Vagrantfile is used to run virtual Linux machine
 ```bash
 vagrant up
 ```